PeterGriffinSr/PeterGriffinSr/README.md

 ---

 ## About Me
-- Applied Mathematics major with a deep interest in theory, abstraction, and practical implementation
+- Dual Mathematics major with a deep interest in theory, abstraction, and practical implementation
 - Passionate about **compilers, operating systems, and functional programming**

 ---